 Safe and effective are the key words here.
 While conventional makeup removers can remove makeup effectively, most totally flop when it comes to ingredient safety.
 The preservatives are often the trouble.
 One pricey remover contains two hormone disrupting paraben preservatives: propylparaben and butylparaben.
-These preservatives receive the very high hazard rating of “7” (worst is 10) from the Environmental Group’s Cosmetics Safety Database.
+These preservatives receive the very high hazard rating of “7” (worst is 10) from the Environmental Working Group’s (EWG’s) Cosmetics Safety Database.
 Another remover towelette, on the opposite end of the price spectrum, contains the nasty preservative 2-Bromo-2-Nitropropane-1,3-Diol, which is rated a staggering “7-9” by EWG because it slowly releases the known carcinogen formaldehyde.

 And this is for my eyes?!

 Simply put, you can’t get soap in your eyes.
 Or you can, but you’ll wish you hadn’t.
 Chances are, if you’re removing waterproof mascara or a tightline eyeliner with soap, something is going to get in your eyes.